andymedvedev/CTXTutorialEngine/README.md

 Then you need to do following setup:

+1. Add `MyHintView` class that conforms to `CTXTutorialHintView` protocol.

-1. Add this code to your project somewhere:
+2. Add this code to your project somewhere:

 ``` swift
   import CTXTutorialEngine